Rubric Best Practices, Examples, and Templates

 C | What a “C” product looks like… |

-A holistic rubric assesses student work as a whole rather than listing separate criteria.
-Each level of performance is generally described, and the rater or grader assigns a single score based on an overall judgment of the student’s work.
+Use a holistic rubric to evaluate student work as a whole rather than scoring separate criteria.
+Each performance level is described broadly, and the grader assigns one overall score for the work.

-- Emphasize demonstrated skill, promoting a strengths-based approach to assessing work.
+- Emphasize overall skill, promoting a strengths-based approach

-- It can be difficult to assign a grade when a student’s work is inconsistent across criteria
+- Create challenges when a student’s work is uneven across criteria

-- It’s not possible to weight some criteria over others
+- Do not allow weighting of some criteria over others

 - Quick assessments